 |Mushroom General Research Institute||30+ Doctors and researchers in our own institute|

 Do you know Japan’s Best Global Brands?

-Interbrand (considered the best branding company on the world) has ranked some of the Japanese manufacturers that produce high levels of technology.
+Interbrand (considered the best branding company on the world) has ranked some Japan’s manufacturers that produce high quality technology.

-Since they started the ranking in 2000, Japanese companies such as Toyota, SONY and HITACHI have been high in the ranking every year.
-This indicates that a lot of Japanese companies’ technologies are consistently high level, and their quality is always reliable – worldwide.
+Since 2000, they started ranking Japanese companies such as Toyota, Sony and Hitachi of which have continued to rank high every year.
+This indicates that a lot of Japanese companies’ technologies are consistently high quality and always reliable – worldwide.